Self Publishing Resources for Publishers and Indie Authors.

 Self Publishing Resources and information for ISBN – Barcode – U.S. Copyright Office – Library of Congress – Cataloging in Publication (CIP).

 These self publishing resources are essential.
 We believe that the authors we work with are the only publishers of their books.
 That is self-publishing.
-Books should be protected under the author’s name or their own publishing company.
-If John Doe is an author, he might have a company by the name of John Doe Publishing.
-He would choose to buy ISBNs, barcode, and copyright under his either name or his business name.
+Protect book titles under the author’s name or their own publishing company.
+If John Doe is an author, he may have a company by the name of John Doe Publishing.
+He would choose to buy ISBNs, barcode, and copyright under either his name or his business name.
 That is the self-publishers’ choice!
 Here is our helpful list of self publishing resources for USA self-publishers:

 Self Publishing Resources — ISBN Numbers are a must

 Self publishing resources and the ISBN.
-All books to be sold through retailed channels need an ISBN (International Standard Book Number).
+All books selling through retail channels need an ISBN (International Standard Book Number).
 If you are a publisher or an independent (indie) self-publishing author, you will need an ISBN number for each title.

 - Contact the ISBN agency in your country.
 See Bowker in the USA.
 You can also log into Bowker and get an ISBN instantly.